Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits: Results

 Even though these experimental results agree well with the simulated values and the demonstrated cycle accurately implements the quantum Otto cycle, the cycle is not perfect since the mean energies at the beginning and end of the cycle do not exactly match for any of the cycles.
-Fortunately, we observe that this mismatch decreases with increasing the effective temperature, and eventually the state will saturate and approach a steady-state operation regime.
-This behavior is demonstrated in our simulations in the Extended Data Fig.~\ref{fig:ext_saturation_simulations}, where the cycle approaches an ideal Otto cycle in this sense over time.
+Fortunately, we observe that this mismatch decreases with increasing effective temperature, and eventually the state will saturate and approach a steady-state operation regime.
+This behavior is demonstrated in our simulations in Fig.~\ref{fig:ext_saturation_simulations}, where the cycle approaches an ideal Otto cycle in this sense over time.
 This steady-state operation may be reached by decreasing the amplitude and length of the heating stroke, by increasing those of the cooling stroke, by measuring later cycles, or by starting the cycle with a strong heating pulse that initializes the effective temperature to the steady-state regime.
 Nevertheless, we realize a quantum heat engine cycle even in Fig.~\ref{fig:main_results}c since the work done to the system is less than the work done by the system to the flux environment, thus leading to positive output power.
 Note also that the effective temperature of the qubit at the end of the third cycle is almost equal to that after the second cycle.
+Although quantum coherences are not expected to have a direct influence on the operation of the realized quantum heat engine, which functions primarily on incoherent mixed states, this superconducting circuit framework can be combined with quantum state tomography~\cite{liu_performing_2023} to serve as an experimental platform to investigate the operation of quantum heat engines on coherently superposed states.